age-series/LustyLavender/RCA.md

 * Default crafting is difficult
 * If you up the crafting requirements, the machines need to be able to hold enough RF for the most expensive craft (otherwise it will never complete)

+## Minefactory Reloaded

+* Literally spawns sewage, slude, and shit in the world everywhere, looks ugly

 ## OpenBlocks

 * The cartogropher can cause a corrupt chunk that will immediately crash the server/client on load